unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Note:_ The algorithm may be performed on a plain text stream which doesn't include markers, but implementations may opt to skip the removing/re-adding steps 1 and 3 if no markers are involved.

+#### Rationale for 'gluing' markers

+It is recognized that the processing described here describes an extension to Unicode normalization.

+The algorithm described considers markers 'glued' (remaining with) the following character.
+If a context ends with a marker, that marker would be guaranteed to remain at the end after processing, consistently located with respect to the next keystroke to be input.

+1. Keyboard authors can keep a marker together with a character of interest by emitting the marker just previous to that character.

+For example, given a key `output="\m{marker}X"`, the marker will proceed `X` regardless of any normalization.
+(If `output="X\m{marker}"` were used, and `X` were to reorder with other characters, the marker would no longer be adjacent to the X.)

+2. Markers which are at the end of input remain at the end of input during normalization.

+For example, given input context which ends with a marker, such as `...ABCDX\m{marker}`, the marker will remain at the end of the input context regardless of any normalization.

+The 'gluing' is only applicable during one particular processing step.
+It does not persist or affect further processing steps or future keystrokes.

 #### Data Model: `Marker`

 For purposes of discussion, a `Marker` is an opaque data type which has one property, its ID.
 See [Markers](#markers) for a discussion of of the marker ID.